chiubaca/notes/permanent-notes/everest-basecamp.md

 ## Day 14 -

-The last leg of the descent and we were back to were it all began.
-Lukla.
+The last leg of the descent and we were back to were it all began, Lukla.
 We stayed one night here, enjoyed the local cafes and also PIZZA!
 In the morning we board yet another rickity plane back to Katmundhu.

 We had done it!

 <div class="strava-embed-placeholder" data-embed-type="activity" data-embed-id="8845817389" data-style="standard"></div>

 ## The whole route